15 Largest Employers in The UK in 2024

 Founded in 1929, Unilever emerged after a merger between British soapmaker Lever Brothers and the Dutch margarine producer Margarine Unie.
 (Source: Unilever)

-Today the omnipresent brand is available in 190 countries – almost the whole world!
+Today, the omnipresent brand is available in 190 countries – almost worldwide!

 Unilever has divided its business into three main sectors: Foods and Refreshments, Home Care, and Beauty and Personal Care.